 - Yes everything is alright.

-Slowly, pure helium sets out through the chamber atmosphere.
-Very quickly, my voice changes and I'm starting to talk like Donald Duck.
+Slowly, pure helium was released into the chamber atmosphere.
+Very quickly, my voice changed and I started to talk like Donald Duck.

-Tens of minutes later, we have reached the living depth of sixty five-meters.
+Ten minutes later, we had reached the living depth of sixty-five meters.

-The supervisor informs us that the deck crew is ready to lower the jet and that Maurice and I can start to prepare ourselves for the dive.
+The supervisor informed us that the deck crew was ready to lower the jet and that Maurice and I could start to prepare ourselves for the dive.

-As I have never be in a diving bell, the diving Supt decided that for safety reasons Maurice had to be the bellman and therefore it’s to him to make the bell checklist.
+As I had never be in a diving bell, the diving Supt decided that for safety reasons Maurice had to be the bellman and therefore it was up to him to complete the bell checklist.

 - Surface I'm ready for the checklist.